freebsd/freebsd-quarterly/2020q4/aarch64-foundation.md

 Contact: Mitchell Horne <mhorne@FreeBSD.org>

-Detailing FreeBSD Foundation sponsored work on the arm64 platform that occurred during this quarter.

 In the interest of seeing the arm64 architecture promoted to Tier-1 status, an effort was undertaken to test building and serving of release and patch-level updates via `freebsd-update(1)`.
 The conclusion of this investigation is that